Tar: Uses

-Tar was used as seal for roofing shingles and tar paper and to seal the hulls of ships and boats.
+Tar was used as a sealant for roofing shingles and tar paper and to seal the hulls of ships and boats.
 For millennia, wood tar was used to waterproof sails and boats, but today, sails made from inherently waterproof synthetic substances have reduced the demand for tar.
-Wood tar is still used to seal traditional wooden boats and the roofs of historic, shingle-roofed churches, as well as painting exterior walls of log buildings.
+Wood tar is still used to seal traditional wooden boats and the roofs of historic, shingle-roofed churches, as well as to paint the exterior walls of log buildings.
 Tar is also a general disinfectant.
-Pine tar oil, or wood tar oil, is used for the surface treatment of wooden shingle roofs, boats, buckets, and tubs and in the medicine, soap, and rubber industries.
-Pine tar has good penetration on the rough wood.
+Pine tar oil, or wood tar oil, is used for the surface treatment of wooden shingle roofs, boats, buckets, and tubs, and in the medicine, soap, and rubber industries.
+Pine tar penetrates well into rough wood.
 An old wood tar oil recipe for the treatment of wood is one-third each genuine wood tar, balsam turpentine, and boiled or raw linseed oil or Chinese tung oil.